Hamed1999/css-personal-site/README.md

 This repository contains all my hands-on exercises, projects, and take-home work from the **[CSS Essential Training](https://www.linkedin.com/learning/css-essential-training-22688362)** course on LinkedIn Learning.
 In this course, instructor Christina Truong teaches foundational CSS skills and how to build real responsive layouts.

-> The focus: selecting and styling HTML elements, mastering the box model, handling layouts (floats, Flexbox, Grid), typography, responsive design, and more. ([Class Central][2])
+> The focus: selecting and styling HTML elements, mastering the box model, handling layouts (floats, Flexbox, Grid), typography, responsive design, and more.

 ---